 a) Welcome new customers onboard

 The first and foremost step is welcoming subscribers who sign up for your brand.
 You can make a good first impression with your welcome email by briefing them about your business and values.
 It will help you in building a strong relationship with them.
-Subscribers about their beauty products to enticing them to make a purchase through robust multiple CTAs, Glossier's welcome email has all the elements to hit the right chord of the customer at the right time.
-They have also gone a step ahead and included real-life stories of customers with a connection of Glossier.
+Subscribers about their beauty products to enticing them to purchase through robust multiple CTAs, Glossier's welcome email has all the elements to hit the customer's right chord at the right time.
+They have also gone a step ahead and included real-life stories of customers with a connection to Glossier.

 b) Boost your engagement

-From promoting a webinar to striking a chord with the customer for making an initial sale, email helps you to convey a variety of messages to enhance engagement.
+From promoting a webinar to striking a chord with the customer for making an initial sale, email helps you convey various messages to enhance engagement.

 c) Nurture your subscribers